2. Material Accounting Policies

 b) Financial liabilities

-Borrowings are derecognised from the balance sheet when the obligation specified in the contract is discharged, cancelled or expired.
-The difference between the carrying amount of a financial liability that has been extinguished or transferred to another party and the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognised in the statement of profit and loss as other gains/(losses).
+Borrowings are derecognised from the Balance Sheet when the obligation specified in the contract is discharged or cancelled or expired.
+The difference between the carrying amount of a financial liability that has been extinguished or transferred to another party and the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognised in the Statement of Profit and Loss as other income or finance costs.

-Borrowings are presented under current liabilities unless the company has unconditional right to defer settlement of the liability for atleast twelve months after reporting period.
+Borrowings are classified as current liabilities unless, at the end of the reporting period, the Company has unconditional right to defer settlement of the liability for atleast 12 months after reporting period.

 Trade and other payables